Using Shifter at NERSC¶

 To do multiple volume mounts, separate the mounts with a semi-colon.
-Also, note that project mounts should include /global in the beginning of the path.
-Here is an example that mounts the same project space in two locations inside the container:
+Also, note that Community mounts should include /global in the beginning of the path.
+Here is an example that mounts the same Community space in two locations inside the container:

 Shifter also has the ability to create temporary xfs files for each node.
 These files are created on the Lustre file system, but because all of the metadata operations are taking place on a single node the IO is very fast.
 This is a good place to put temporary output, just remember to copy anything you want to keep to a permanent home at the end of the job.
 Users have also had success storing small databases that will be accessed frequently in these temporary directories.
 You can request the temporary files be created by adding this flag to your batch script:

 This will create a xfs file with a 200 GB capacity for every node in the job and mount it at